-A. No, ordination of women to those offices is not part of the Orthodox Christian Tradition, and the St. Phoebe Center does not promote ordination to the priesthood.
+A. No, ordination of women to those offices is not part of the Orthodox Christian Tradition and the St. Phoebe Center does not promote this.

 Q. If women are ordained to the diaconate, won't the next step be to ordain them to the priesthood/presbytery?